Front Desk First Impressions: 5 Tips to Improve Your Medical Practice

 What’s your first impression when visiting a doctor’s office?

 While it may seem obvious, some practices don’t realize how much of an impact their front desk staff has on patients’ first (and often last) impressions.
 From checking in patients to handling tedious tasks throughout the day, these individuals are just as important as the practicing physicians.
-The first impressions your front desk staff creates can set the tone for positive future appointments, or cost you a valuable patient.
+The first impressions created by your front desk staff can set the tone for positive future appointments, or cost you a valuable patient.
 Which would you prefer?

 To help you avoid negative first impressions, here are some helpful tips to keep your front desk staff on the right track.